Engineering, Design and Technology skills and careers

 To see specific learning outcomes related to OU degrees in this area have a look at OU Engineering, Design and Technology courses.

-To check which skills valued by employers can be developed from studying a particular subject, look at the Student Employability Profiles on the Higher Education Academy website.
+To check which skills valued by employers can be developed from studying a particular subject, look at the Advance HE - Student Employability Profiles.
 You will also find information about employability skills developed through study of specific degree subjects on the Prospects website.

 The OU Careers and Employability Services define student employability as: A set of capabilities and achievements that support students in developing their careers, raising their aspirations and enhancing their contribution to society.